-Reading; participation in all online synchronous discussion sessions; submitting written questions prior to each discussion session; and writing three essays of 2,000 words each.
-Due dates for each of the three essays are listed below in the schedule.
+Reading in primary and secondary sources; participation in all three weekend meetings (students may not register for this course if they cannot be present at all three weekends, both days); submitting written questions for each unit on 3x5 cards at the beginning of each weekend; and writing three papers of 2,000 words each.
+Specific parameters and expectations for the papers will be explained in the course pack and/or in written communication from the professor during the semester.
+Due dates for each of the three papers are listed below in the schedule.
 Grades will be based on written assignments, with some participation component.
-Extensions cannot be given if there are more than one essay outstanding at the end of the semester.
+Extensions are not granted for this course, final grades will be calculated from the work done within the semester.

-Required Textbooks (prices according to Amazon, as of March, 2022):
+Required Textbooks (prices according to Amazon, as of March, 2023):

-- 1) A Study Bible (Preferably one which includes the entire "Old Testament," that is, the Bible of the early/medieval Church, i.e., including the deuterocanonical books.
+A Study Bible (Preferably one which includes the entire "Old Testament," that is, the Bible of the early/medieval Church, i.e., including the deuterocanonical books.
 [Note: The REB, CEB, GNT, KJV/New KJV, and NIV/New NIV versions are NOT adequate translations for the study of Scripture or early Christianity.]
 If you already own an acceptable study Bible, you are not required to buy a new one.
-If not, the recommended study Bible is the New American Bible, Revised Edition (NABRE) ISBN: 978-1556652486 \$17.88 - 2) Papandrea, James L. Reading the Church Fathers: A History of the Early Church and the Development of Doctrine (This is the revised and expanded second edition, published by Sophia Institute Press Make sure the title matches exactly and do NOT get the first edition of this book published by Paulist Press this will be incomplete and not match the course schedule, syllabus, or course pack.)
-ISBN: 978-1644136560 \$21.95 - 3) Papandrea, James L. Trinity 101: Father, Son, Holy Spirit ISBN: 978-0764820823 \$11.99 - 4) Rhee, Helen.
-Loving the Poor, Saving the Rich: Wealth, Poverty and Early Christian Formation ISBN: 978-0801048241 \$32.00 - 5) The History 1 Course Pack: The Primary sources, as well as some articles, will be distributed as a PDF, which will also include a detailed course schedule and detailed instructions for the assignments.
+If not, the recommended study Bibles are the New Revised Standard Version (NRSVCE) or the New American Bible, Revised Edition (NABRE) ISBN: 978-1556652486 - \$16.95

+2) Papandrea, James L. Reading the Church Fathers: A History of the Early Church and the Development of Doctrine (This is the revised and expanded second edition, published by Sophia Institute Press - Make sure the title matches exactly and do NOT get the first edition of this book published by Paulist Press - this will be incomplete and not match the course schedule, syllabus, or course pack.)
+ISBN: 978-1644136560 - \$14.99

+3) Papandrea, James L. Trinity 101: Father, Son, Holy Spirit ISBN: 978-0764820823 - \$12.59 them.
+Readings are divided by unit in the course pack - see the schedule below - the relevant class meeting is the due date for the corresponding reading assignments.

+4) Rhee, Helen.
+Loving the Poor, Saving the Rich: Wealth, Poverty and Early Christian Formation ISBN: 978-0801048241 - \$24.70

+5) The History 1 Course Pack: The Primary sources, as well as some articles, will be distributed as a PDF, which will also include a detailed course schedule and detailed instructions for the assignments.
 This will be emailed to students in the week prior to the beginning of the class.
-There are no reading assignments before the first class meeting, other than this syllabus.
-However, you must watch the orientation/introduction video before the first class.
-That link will be sent out with the course pack.
+Relevant Preparatory readings are to be done before the class meeting in which we will discuss